-As a nutritionist you are not held to such strict rules (though registered nutritionists can be in many ways) and so you are free to alter your approach as nutritional science comes forward.
+As a nutritionist or nutrition coach, you are not held to such strict rules (though registered nutritionists can be to an extent) and so you are free to alter your approach as nutritional science comes forward.
 This DOES mean you need an extremely good understanding of biology and physiology so that you can use proper critical thinking when assessing new information, and it certainly helps to have a few well-read textbooks on your shelf, but having the ability to increase your protein recommendation to more than the UK Government guidelines’ standard level when the research consistently supports doing so is highly freeing.
-This also means you can make an impact quicker, while still operating within your remit.
+Increased contact time with clients also means you can make an impact quicker, while still operating within your remit.

-On the downside, nutritionists really need to make sure they understand their scope of practice.
-We are not able to prescribe anything, meaning that we need to discuss the facts and offer suggestions, but the final decision is up to the client.
+On the downside, nutrition coaches really need to make sure they understand their scope of practice.
+We are not able to prescribe anything or try to cure anybody of anything, meaning that we need to discuss the facts and offer suggestions, but the final decision is up to the client.

 We’re also not able to diagnose anything, or work with someone who has serious health issues.
 What we ARE able to do is refer someone to a medical professional (for example a gastroenterologist to check out digestive problems, a psychologist to work on someone’s binge eating, or simply a GP for some blood tests to rule out suspected deficiencies) and then work with the client on carrying out that professional’s recommendations.

-Essentially, being a Dietitian allows you to work with those who are in clinical or medical settings, being a Nutritionist allows you to work with members of the general public wanting to improve their health, weight and performance.
+Essentially, being a dietitian allows you to work with those who are in clinical or medical settings, being a Nutritionist or nutrition coach allows you to work with members of the general public wanting to improve their health, weight and performance.

 One area that people have debated for years, especially after a REPS statement put out to personal trainers some time ago is, “can nutrition coaches give out meal plans”.
-The answer, as it almost always – is yes and no. The primary difference between the two positions lies in the definition you give for a meal plan, so let’s start by defining the kind of meal plan a nutritionist absolutely cannot give out.
+The answer, as is almost always the case, is yes and no. The primary difference between the two positions lies in the definition you give for a meal plan, so let’s start by defining the kind of meal plan a nutritionist or coach absolutely cannot give out.

 Meal plan version 1: The coach writes out a day (or if you’re lucky a few days) worth of food in a menu format.
 This may either take the shape of “Meal 1 – Oats and a protein shake, Meal 2, Fish and rice….etc” or the coach may have done some homework and will give you the quantities of food to include and sometimes even the macros.
-The client then blindly follows (or not), eats the food (or doesn’t), and does or does not lose weight depending on the effectiveness of that plan and their adherence.
-Nutritionists can’t do this because this is classed as prescriptive nutrition.
+The client then follows (or doesn’t), eats the food (or doesn’t), and does or does not lose weight depending on the effectiveness of that plan and their adherence.
+Nutritionists and nutrition coaches can’t do this because this prescriptive nutrition.